Eurovision Song Contest 2020: Bidding phase

-Already prior to the 2019 contest, when bookmakers expected Duncan Laurence to win, several Dutch cities, including Amsterdam, The Hague and Maastricht, announced their intent to host the contest should the Netherlands win.
+Already prior to the 2019 contest, when bookmakers expected Duncan Laurence to win, several Dutch cities, including Amsterdam, The Hague and Maastricht, announced their intent to host the music contest should the Netherlands win.
 A spokesperson for NPO also stated that the broadcaster had a rough plan for how they would select the host city in the event of a Dutch victory.
 When Laurence won the contest, mayors of various municipalities immediately began lobbying Mark Rutte, the Prime Minister of the Netherlands, through text messages.
 Public figures, including Laurence, Esther Hart, Getty Kaspers and André Rieu, voiced their support for their respective favourite host cities.

 The hosting broadcasters launched the bidding process on 29 May 2019.
 In the first phase of this process, cities were to formally apply to bid.
 Nine cities—Amsterdam, Arnhem, Breda, 's-Hertogenbosch, The Hague, Leeuwarden, Maastricht, Rotterdam, and Utrecht—did so and received a list of criteria they and their venues needed to meet on 12 June 2019.
 Initially, Zwolle had also considered launching a bid to host the event but the city ultimately decided against doing so because it deemed its venue, the IJsselhallen, to have unsuitable proportions.
 Enschede could have been a potential host city as Enschede Airport Twente considered bidding to host the event in its eleventh hangar, however, it later learned that Enschede's municipality executive board had decided against financially supporting such a bid.

 From this point on, these nine cities had until 10 July 2019 to compile their bid books to demonstrate their capabilities to host the contest.
 Further cities were still able to join in on the bidding race by applying prior to the deadline.
 During this period, four cities withdrew.
 Amsterdam could not host the contest because it was preoccupied with hosting other events during the contest's time frame.
 Breda dropped out due to financial concerns.
 Leeuwarden ceased bidding due to the insufficient height of the ceiling of its WTC Expo.
 The Hague dropped its bid because both of its potential venues were unsuitable for the event.
 The local Cars Jeans Stadion football stadium would have been large enough but lacked a roof, and installing such a roof would have made the bid financially unviable.
 Its other option would have been spanning a tent over the Malieveld field, but after reviewing the hosting conditions, this option fell out of favour.
 Following its withdrawal, The Hague turned to support Rotterdam's bid instead.